misaleh/CMSIS-DSP-PULPino/README.md

 ARM M4 uses its DSP Instructions by default.

+The floating point arithmetic operations are slow as these results are obtained without using the FPU.

+Improvements of DSP extension(Imp%) = (Old - New_DSP)*100/Old

 #### BasicMath Functions

 These Benchmarks are performed on vectors of size 32.

-It can be seen that floating point arithmetic operations are very slow, the reason is that pulpino does not have a FPU unlike ARM M4.

 Results from pulpino were compared with results from ARM m4 and also were checked by hand.

-Improvements of DSP extension(Imp) = (Old - New_DSP)*100/Old

 | Function        | Puplino Cycles           | Puplino DSP Cycles (Imp%)|  ARM M4 Cycles|